VirtCode/hypr-dynamic-cursors/README.md

 Transforming the cursor can be done in the same draw call that is used to draw the cursor anyway, so there is no additional performance impact.
 Note however that software cursors in of themselves are not really efficient.

 **Hardware Cursors**: Medium performance impact. <br>
 To transform the cursor smoothly, the cursor shape needs to be changed quite often.
 This is not exactly compatible with how hardware cursors are intended to work.
 Thus, performance can be compared to how an animated cursor shape would be rendered, every time the cursor is not stationary.
 It is however still more performant than software cursors. <br> Another limitation of hardware cursors are the size they are rendered at.
-This means that when the cursor is being magnified, software cursors will be used temporarily.
+This means that when the cursor is being magnified, software cursors will be used temporarily. <br> If your are using an Nvidia GPU, the plugin will also fall back to software cursors because of driver limitations (see [compatibility](#compatibility)).

 If you have any ideas to improve performance, let me know!

 ## compatibility
 Compatibility with other plugins is not guaranteed.
 It probably should work with most plugins, unless they also change your cursor's behaviour.
 It will however work with any cursor theme.

-Also, this plugin won't work if your hardware cursors rely on `cursor:allow_dumb_copy = true`, which is probably the case if you are on nvidia.
-You'll probably have to wait until hardware cursors are correctly supported on Hyprland, and use software cursors in the meantime.
+The plugin does also not support _hardware cursors_ on Nvidia GPUs.
+If you are on nvidia, Hyprland will use CPU rendering to draw into your hardware cursor buffer, because of driver limitations.
+When using an effect with this plugin however, we potentially draw into the cursor buffer every frame (when the cursor is moving) which is really resource intensive if done on the CPU.
+Additionally the whole drawing logic would have to be implemented again to be able run on the CPU too.
+This is why on Nvidia GPUs, the plugin will automatically force the compositor to use software cursors, avoiding the above issues at a slight performance penalty.

 ## development
 To work on this plugin, you can clone this repository and use the Makefile to build it.
 I suggest opening a nested Hyprland session, and loading the plugin there: